 Similarly, we may be proud of how we train and commission many Commissioned Ruling Elders or Lay Pastors (CRE/CLPs).
 Many are BIPOC individuals and/or work in predominantly BIPOC congregations.
 We provide excellent in-house education and support to these leaders.
 All of the scholarship money available to CRE students currently goes to BIPOC students.

 However, there is a significant status and pay differential between those ordained and those commissioned.
-Ministers of Word and Sacrament (MWS) get jobs with better pay, are subject to the presbytery minimum compensation and receive Board of Pension benefits.
-When between jobs or working non-ministry roles, they can still be members at large of the presbytery and can still vote.
-CRE/CLPs receive votes at the discretion of the presbytery when they are acting as pastors, but they do not have lasting membership, privileges, or rights in the same way.
+Ministers of Word and Sacrament (MWS) get jobs with better pay, are subject to the Presbytery minimum compensation and receive Board of Pension benefits.
+When between jobs or working non-ministry roles, they can still be members at large of the Presbytery and can still vote.
+CRE/CLPs receive votes at the discretion of the Presbytery when they are acting as pastors, but they do not have lasting membership, privileges, or rights in the same way.
 Many CRE/CLPs are volunteers.

 To achieve ordination status as a minister, one must go through a time-consuming, expensive gatekeeping process run not just by the church but also containing external obstacles like obtaining a graduate degree.
 Those who embark on these vocational journeys may be challenged by these barriers, and some people who are quite called and qualified end up giving up.
 The disparities between ordination and commission status reveals the club nature of the organization, where some belong more than others, and where there are high barriers to full participation.

-The presbytery may be proud of the support we can offer, both to the churches and NWCs and, in turn, the support the churches and NWCs offer to their communities.
+The Presbytery may be proud of the support we can offer, both to the churches and NWCs and, in turn, the support the churches and NWCs offer to their communities.
 But we may not be looking at the big picture.
 We rarely deeply analyze the sources of need and inequity, i.e., immigration, redlining, food insecurity, poverty wages, and discrimination.
 Because we are satisfied with meeting needs in the moment but have not challenged the root causes, we fall short of our Matthew 25 commitments and show that the help we offer is symbolic rather than truly transformational.
 Sometimes, the recipients of such support believe this symbolic help is the best they can hope to receive and stop dreaming or hoping for something better.

 In terms of our antiracist programming, some might hope that we are a transformational organization because we are engaged in this T-CARE process.
 Moreover, we have had presbytery-sponsored educational offerings in the past to help us understand systemic racism through education, reflection, and conversation.
 We voted in 2020 that we would create an antiracism policy and have antiracism training for all our members.
 These initiatives bring us hope for positive transformational action.